zendframework/zend-db/doc/book/table-gateway.md

   These are usually used for automatically generating Primary Key IDs (similar to MySQL's `AUTO_INCREMENT` but without performance penalties), or ensuring uniqueness of entity IDs across multiple tables following some business rule (for example, unique invoice numbers across multiple order systems).
-Sequence objects are exclusively used for incrementing an integer and are not tied to table values.
+Sequence objects are   exclusively used for incrementing an integer by specified interval (1 by default) and are not tied to table values.
 Therefore, they need to be created manually prior to inserting data into tables requiring PKs and `UNIQUE` columns using DDL
    ```sql
      CREATE SEQUENCE album_id;
     ```